0xSilentPwn/StegoSecure/README.md

 Ensure the correct password is provided during decryption.
 If the message extraction fails, verify that the correct encrypted image and password are used.

+## ⚠️ Disclaimer
+This project is intended for **educational and ethical cybersecurity purposes only**.
+The creator is **not responsible** for any misuse or illegal activities performed using this tool.
+Always ensure you have **proper authorization** before testing or using steganography and encryption techniques.

 ## License
 This project is licensed under the [MIT License](LICENSE).